xsabrin/TransComp/README.md

 genetic datasets containing genomic coordinates read from your samples and their corresponding genes.

-TransComp aims to add to the current bioinformatics field by providing a fast and automated method of identifying transcripts in datasets and comparing between datasets, which is currently lacking.
+Genetic data can be difficult to standardize and subsequently work with considering the common presence of mutations, isoforms, and other objects that provide different forms of a same gene.
+Though genetic identifiers have seen standardization in recent years such as Ensembl, there are still many different labels within Ensembl that can be used differently by researchers, creating an issue with comparing data between different papers and datasets.
+TransComp aims to bridge that gap and add to the current bioinformatics field by providing a fast and automated method of identifying transcripts in datasets using the Ensembl classification system in order to facilitate comparison between datasets, which is currently lacking.

 ## Installation